hystax/optscale_arcee/README.md

 ```

 ## Instrumenting external packages
-To enable all supported packages instrumentation, use base instrument method.
+To enable all supported packages instrumentation, use the base instrument method.
 ```
 from optscale_arcee.instrumentation import instrument

 instrument()
 ```

-To enable specific package instrumentation, use package related instrument method.
+To enable specific package instrumentation, use the package-related instrument method.
 ```
 from optscale_arcee.instrumentation import boto3 as arcee_boto3

 arcee_boto3.instrument()
 ```

-To enable service instrumentation in terms of specific package, use service related instrument method.
+To enable service instrumentation for a specific package, use the service-related instrument method.
 ```
 from optscale_arcee.instrumentation.boto3 import s3 as arcee_s3